SCBWI Impact and Legacy Fund Independent Bookstore Grant

 Why independent bookstores?

-As an organization made up of writers, illustrators, translators, editors, and so many others who bring children’s books into the world, we knew we wanted to support the booksellers who support us.
-In the age of e-commerce, it’s no secret that independent bookstores are struggling.
+As an organization made up of writers, illustrators, translators, editors, and so many others who bring children’s books into the world, we at the SCBWI Impact and Legacy Fund knew we wanted to support the booksellers who support us.
+In the age of ecommerce, it’s no secret that independent bookstores are struggling.
 We want to do our part to help keep them viable as businesses while connecting them with the creators they support.
 When book creators and independent bookstores have resilient, personal relationships with one another, the children’s book industry thrives.

 Overview

-In 2025, the SCBWI Impact and Legacy Fund is piloting a new program to support independent bookstores and connect them with authors.
-We will support 3 independent bookstores from around the globe with a $1,000 grant to host a public program or event that features a children’s book author or illustrator.
-The SCBWI Impact and Legacy Fund staff will help connect bookstores with the authors and illustrators they choose.
-With this program, we hope to support independent bookstores in order to promote both financial success and visibility within their community.
+In 2025, the SCBWI Impact and Legacy Fund piloted a new program to support independent bookstores and connect them with authors.
+We supported 3 independent bookstores from around the country with a $1,000 grant each to host a public program or event that featured a children’s book author or illustrator.

-At a glance, the SCBWI ILF Community Bookstore grant is:
+At a glance, the Independent Bookstore grant is:

 • A $1,000 grant

-• To be used to support a public program or event that features a children’s book author or illustrator
+• To be used to support a public program or event that features a children’s book author, illustrator, or translator

 Criteria

-Bookstore programs/events must center a children’s book author or illustrator.
-Funds must be spent on hosting a children’s book author or illustrator.
-The event or program must be open and freely available to the bookstore’s community.
+Bookstore programs or events must center a children’s book author, illustrator, or translator.
+The event or program must be open and available to the bookstore’s community, increasing either foot traffic or awareness of the bookstore itself.
 The grantees will be obligated to report on the event.

-For the purposes of this grant, independent bookstores are bookstores that meet any of the following criteria:
+For the purposes of this grant, independent bookstores are bookstores that are:

 • Corporations with five or fewer shareholders